-We initially notice that for a given agent the probability of selecting an alternative can be written as the probability of considering the alternative times the probability of selecting it conditional on it being considered.
-These two terms capture the peer effect channels by the consideration and the preference for the alternative, respectively.
+To identify the model from the CCPs, we proceed in steps.
+First, we observe that changes in an agent's peers' choices lead to changes in her own CCPs.
+This helps us identify who the peers are, but not whether their influence comes from affecting consideration or preferences.
+We separate the two mechanisms using the following feature: for a given agent, the probability of selecting an alternative can be written as the probability of considering the alternative times the probability of selecting it conditional on it being considered.
+These two terms capture the peer effect channels by the consideration and the preference, respectively.
 While the first probability changes when a consideration peer switches to that alternative, the second probability remains constant since the agent is already considering the alternative.
-Similarly, while the second probability varies when a preference peer chooses something different from the alternative, the first probability is not affected since it only captures consideration.
+Also, while the second probability varies when a preference peer chooses something different from the alternative, the first probability is not affected by this change.
 In other words, an interdependence between alternatives is present in preferences, but not in consideration.
-This form of separability allows us to discern the peer effect in preferences from the one in consideration via a cross order effect of peers in alternatives in the CCPs.
+We use these observations to separate the two mechanisms via a cross order effect of peers in alternatives in the CCPs.

-When the network structure is recovered, as we mentioned before, choices of different types of peers can be used to construct exclusion restrictions to identify consideration mechanism and preferences.
-For example, variation in choices of peers that only affect consideration (consideration-only peers), can be used to identify changes in consideration probabilities, since the preference part of CCPs does not change when we vary the choices of consideration-only peers.
-To recover preferences, we first show that variation in choices of consideration-only peers can be used to mimic variation in menus.
+When the network structure is recovered, choices made by different types of peers can be used as double exclusion restrictions to identify consideration mechanisms and preferences.
+For example, variation in choices made by peers that only affect consideration (consideration-only peers) can be used to identify changes in consideration probabilities.
+To recover preferences, we first show that variation in choices made by consideration-only peers can be used to mimic variation in menus.
 Thus, one can identify the CCPs for the cases in which a subset of alternatives has been completely removed from the menu.
-This artificial variation in menus generated by consideration-only peers can be then used to identify preferences.
+This artificial variation in menus generated by consideration-only peers can then be used to identify preferences.